 - Attach the photo to the email as opposed to embedding the photo within the email body (sometimes that trick works)

-Perhaps you could test this yourself by running the photo via snapWonders analyser to check the metadata before and after to confirm whether the metadata remains unchanged.
+You could test to see if your Email Client is tampering with your Metadata by running the photo via snapWonders analyser to check the metadata before and after to confirm whether the metadata remains unchanged.
 To avoid confusion, you would probably need to start with you having the original photo with the known metadata, and send this to the person for testing and check the meta data at each stage:

 - The metadata before you emailed to the person for testing